Kohn-Luttinger-like mechanism for unconventional charge density waves: Application to square and triangular lattice

 We show the result in Fig.~\ref{fig:Veffsquare}.
 We find that the $p_x$ and $p_y$ components become attractive so that an instability in the $p$-wave CDW channel arises.
 This means that the singular part of the effective interaction is of the form

 suggesting a mean-field decoupling with order parameter

-The resulting state of broken symmetry corresponds to a bond density wave with alternating strong and weak bonds in $x$- and $y$-direction, breaking inversion symmetry.
+The resulting state of broken symmetry corresponds to a bond density wave with alternating strong and weak bonds in $x$- and $y$ directions, breaking inversion symmetry.
 The exact pattern of the bond density wave depends on the linear combination of $p_x$ and $p_y$ in the ground state.
 It can be alternating in just one of the directions or, if both contributions are of the same order, it yields a zig-zag bond pattern.
-An imaginary $p_x+ip_y$ combination can also introduce a current pattern.

 We also find that at Van Hove filling, pp and ph-c contributions exactly cancel for $d$-wave and extended $s$-wave components $V_{\text{ph-d}}^{0,d}(\mathbf{Q}^\square)=V_{\text{ph-d}}^{0,s'}(\mathbf{Q}^\square)=0$ as expected from Eq.~\eqref{eq:Veffll2} due to perfect nesting.
-We confirm this observation for the full model also by an effective low-energy patch model that only keeps states around Van Hove points, see App.~\ref{app:patchmodel}.
+We confirm this observation for the full model also by an effective low-energy patch model that only keeps states around Van Hove points, see Appendix \ref{app:patchmodel}.
 Away from Van Hove filling $\Pi_-(0)>\Pi_+(\mathbf{Q}^\square)$ and the coupling in $s'$- and $d$-wave CDW channels becomes repulsive, see Fig.~\ref{fig:Veffsquare}.